 Upon completion of this lab, you will be able to:

 - Understand VNet-to-VNet connections and when you would prefer them over other methods for connecting VNets

 - Create VPN gateways using the Azure Portal and Azure CLI

 - Basic understanding of Azure networking concepts including VNets, subnets, and network security groups

-- Working with at the command-line in Linux and prior experience with the Azure CLI is beneficial
+- Working with at the command line in Linux and having prior experience with the Azure CLI is beneficial

 January 18th, 2023 - Updated lab screenshots to reflect the latest UI